nickorange/pm/README.md

 ## Reach functionality
 * Build investment strategy logic to simulate historical decision-making
 * Assess strength of weights in scoring and apply optimization towards better performance prediction
+* Make more portable and faster by re-writing in python